 These wipes come in convenient little pouches, so you can slip them anywhere.
 Keep a few in the diaper bag and in the area where you feed the baby the most so that you can wipe after feeding.

-You can begin introducing the toothbrush around 9 months.
+You can begin introducing the toothbrush around 9 months or sooner.
 If you give your baby a toothbrush earlier that is perfectly fine too.

 Remember, when you are looking for a toothbrush you want to find one that is small and has soft bristles.
 You can continue using the training toothpaste with the toothbrush.